The Metal Element

 Stuff the pear with a dab of coconut oil, a drizzle of honey, a sprinkle of cinnamon, and if you like:

-Chuan Bei Mu Bulb - Clears Fire, drains mucus, and is especially chic for blood-streaked phlegm and a hot, sore feeling back there.
+Chuan Bei Mu Bulb - Clears Fire, drains mucus, and is especially chic for blood-streaked phlegm and a hot, sore throat.

 Replace the top of the pear, cover, and cook in a 350° oven for about 1-1.5 hours until the pear is soft and yielding.